Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

   <img width="668" alt="Screenshot 2021-11-15 023345" src="https://user-images.githubusercontent.com/90337307/141793068-183b7bc0-cba9-4543-8491-d9807de30003.png">

-This automated chess-played robotic arm is build from scratch with the help from various open source contributor.
+This automated chess-played robotic arm is built from scratch with the help of various open source contributors.
 Although we might not be able to achieve the perfect chess-played robotic arm, we hope that this could help others as well.

 Below we will discuss briefly each part of the Chess-played robotic arm.
-Further details will be discussed inside the folder together with the issue that we encounter that could be improve further.
+Further details will be discussed inside the folder together with the issue that we encounter that could be improved further.

 1. Environment

    a. gripperone --> gripperone_description

      Our robot is called "gripperone" and in this folder, it contains the meshes and urdf/xacro file of the gripperone robotic arm.
-This folder also provide a launch file for both in Rviz and Gazebo.
+This folder also provides a launch file for both in Rviz and Gazebo.

-     To launch the robot in gazebo, open a new terminal and run the command below
+     To launch the robot in the gazebo, open a new terminal and run the command below

      ```